wagtail/wagtail/docs/topics/pages.rst

 Each page type can have its own set of fields.
 For example, a news article may have body text and a published date, whereas an event page may need separate fields for venue and start/finish times.

 In Wagtail, you can use any Django field class.
-Most field classes provided by `third party apps <https://code.djangoproject.com/wiki/DjangoResources#Djangoapplicationcomponents>`_ should work as well.
+Most field classes provided bythird party apps should work as well.

 Wagtail also provides a couple of field classes of its own: